garyzhubc/STAT406-2017/Lecture1/README.md

     ## [1] 1401.571

-Note that the reduced model (that did not fit the data as well as the full model) nevertheless produced better predictions on the test set.
+Note that the reduced model (that did not fit the data as well as the full model) nevertheless produced better predictions (smaller mean squared prediction errors) on the test set.

-This is not an artifact of the training/test partition we used, as this simple experiment shows, which you should probably repeat more times (but with different pseudo-random number generating seeds)
+At this point you should use your critical / skeptical hat and wonder if this did not happen *by chance*, i.e. if this may be just an artifact of the specific training/test partition we used.
+The following simple experiment shows that this is not the case.
+It would be a **very good exercise** for you to repeat it many times (100, say) to verify my claim.

-First, read the whole data and create a new training / test split.
+First, read the whole data and create a new training / test random split.

 ``` r
 # repeat with different partitions